-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- □ Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material Pursuant to Rule 14a-11(c) or rule 14a-12

-OPGEN, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-⊠ No fee required.

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials: - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement no.: - (3) Filing Party: - (4) Date Filed:
+Filed b by the Registrant ⊠ by a Party other than the Registrant □ the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 OPGEN, INC (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ⊠ □ ent of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: